 If a sensor loop is cut by this foreign body, no signal is transferred by the loop anymore - the receiver sensor does not get a signal and shuts off the conveyor drive.

 Sensor loops are sensitive parts, which may trigger off false alarm.
 Also if high grade iron ore like magnetite, with very strong ferromagnetic properties, is being conveyed, the rip detection system may not work properly.

-Sensor loops do not achieve the operational lifetime of the conveyor belt.
+Sensor loops do by far not achieve the operational lifetime of the conveyor belt.

 The distance between two loops (the pitch or spacing) is usually determined by multiplying the belt speed by the time to stop the belt, divided by 2.
 The result will probably be between 50 to 200 m.